 When to Do It & What to Do With Extra Fruit

-In this article we discuss why December and January are the ideal months for fruit tree pruning.
+In this article, our leading arborists discuss why December and January are the ideal months for fruit tree pruning.
 Read on for fruit tree-pruning tips, including whom to contact for tree pruning services.
 We also discuss a common conundrum for fruit tree owners: What to do with extra fruit.

 Why Prune Fruit Trees in the Winter?
 Annual pruning is important for all fruit trees.
 Winter is the best season for pruning fruit trees, because this is when they are dormant.
 During the cold months, the plant is in an inactive state, storing up energy for the following growth cycle.
 Energy gathered from summer sunlight is stored in the tree’s roots.
 At the end of the branches, new buds are starting to form for the next growth and fruiting cycle.
 Winter is well suited for training branches to grow into the shape of your choice; removing water sprouts (branches growing straight up); and eliminating crossed branches.

-DIY Fruit Tree Pruning Tips.
+DIY Fruit Tree Pruning Tips From A Tree Care Expert.
 You may have heard that tree trimming is best left to professionals.
 This is generally true, but as Portland tree pruning experts, we consider fruit tree pruning accessible for most homeowners.

 Safety First.
 Of course, you should always prioritize safety first when pruning.
 Working at height is rife with fall hazards.
 Assuming you’re following safety precautions, it’s empowering to learn how to properly prune and train your fruit trees.